-Law enforcement serving the various new uses is provided by the Yuba City Police Department.
+Law enforcement serving the project site is provided by the Yuba City Police Department.
 Fire protection is provided by the Yuba City Fire Department.
-Nearby parks and other urban facilities that may be utilized by new employees are provided by Yuba City.
+Nearby parks and other urban facilities that may be utilized by occupants of the multi-family dwelling units are also provided by Yuba City.